Community action overview

 ASL students are given multiple opportunities to engage in these five stages of learning.

-ASL has local community service partnerships with a variety of non-profit organizations in and around London, including schools, youth organizations, senior citizen support facilities and more.
+ASL has local community action partnerships with a variety of non-profit organizations in and around London, including schools, youth organizations, senior citizen support facilities and more.
+Hear what some of our community partners have to say: